carmenhg/ec530-monitor-patients-platform/README.md

 ## Queue system
-In order to process the text I am building a queue system with Redis.
+In order to process the text I am building a task queue system with Redis.
+Every time I submit an API request a new task or job will be added to the Redis queue for processing.
+Three main functions let me see the status of the jobs in the queue
+- job.get_id(): returns the id of the newly created job after an API request
+- job.get_status(): shows me the status of a specific job while they are being processed in the queue
+- job.result: shows me the result of a job, if it it finished or not (null)